Sewer Line Repair Cost Guide: Traditional vs Trenchless Methods

 • Public sidewalks or streets

 Urban properties face additional challenges including permits for street work, traffic control requirements, and coordination with utility companies to avoid damaging other underground infrastructure.
-These factors can add $1,000-$5,000 to project costs.
+These factors can add $1,000 to $5,000 to project costs.

 Extent of Damage

 Damage severity creates the widest cost variations.
-Learn more about drain cleaning services for minor blockages before they become major problems.
+Learn more about drain cleaning methods for minor blockages before they become major problems.

 • Moderate damage (multiple cracks, root intrusion): $3,500-$8,000